In This Article

 How to Prevent Moles From Forming in the First Place

 Remember that moles aren't inherently dangerous, but it's better to be safe than sorry.
-There are "typical" and "atypical" moles, and atypical moles (which possess one of more properties outlined in the ABCDE's) have the potential to develop into dangerous skin cancer, like melanoma.
+As previously mentioned, there are "typical" and "atypical" moles, and atypical moles (which possess one of more properties outlined in the ABCDE's) have the potential to develop into dangerous skin cancer, like melanoma.
 But only a dermatologist can properly diagnose what is typical vs atypical and ultimately decide that a mole should be removed.
 That's why it's crucial to see your dermatologist annually for a thorough skin check up, in addition to giving yourself regular self-exams.
-When it comes to the actual mole removal, it's really just quick pinch of pain and the flick of your dermatologist's wrist—it's far worth it to know you're protecting yourself against skin cancer.
+When it comes to the actual mole removal, it's really just a quick pinch of pain and the flick of your dermatologist's wrist—it's more than worth it to know you're protecting yourself against skin cancer.

 Yélamos O, Braun RP, Liopyris K, et al. Usefulness of dermoscopy to improve the clinical and histopathologic diagnosis of skin cancers.
 J Am Acad Dermatol.
 2019;80(2):365-377. doi:10.1016/j.jaad.2018.07.072